ckenst/testing-todays-web-apps/README.md

 # Testing Today's Web Applications: Tools You Can Use Workshop

+Workshop for STARWEST 2019 in Anaheim, CA. Slides and Playbook will be be found in the list of files.

-This workshop was originally created by Alan Page.
+Original workshop was originally created by Alan Page.
 See his original [slides](http://bit.ly/alantools) and [Playbook](http://bit.ly/toolsdocs).

 His work is Creative Commons Licensed as is this work.